 Home Is Where the Equity Is

 Tapping into your home’s equity is a great way to purchase a second home or investment property.
-Although it carries risks – as does any form of debt – you can take advantage of benefits like lower interest rates and higher down payments.
+Although it carries risks – like any form of debt – you can take advantage of benefits like lower interest rates and higher down payments.

-Remember that lenders take a close look at your financial actions (such as new credit or a big purchase) when doing the underwriting on your new loan.
-So, if you have any questions, hold off on buying new furniture for your second home until you are closer to closing.
-Then … just enjoy.
+Remember that lenders will take a close look at your financial actions, such as new credit or a big purchase, when doing the underwriting on your new loan.
+So if you have any questions or concerns, hold off on buying new furniture for your second home until you’re closer to closing.

 Fannie Mae.
 “Eligibility Matrix.”
 Retrieved December 2022 from https://singlefamily.fanniemae.com/media/20786/display